Funkmaster Flex

-Aston George Taylor Jr. (born August 5, 1968), professionally known as Funkmaster Flex, is an American DJ, rapper, record producer, and host on New York City's Hot 97 radio station.
+Aston George Taylor Jr. (born August 5, 1967), professionally known as Funkmaster "Funk" Flex, is an American DJ, rapper, record producer, and host on New York City's Hot 97 radio station.
 In 1992, he became host of the first hip hop radio show on Hot 97 in New York, which was a dance radio station at the time.

 Early life

 Aston Taylor Jr. was born in the Bronx borough of New York City to Jamaican immigrant parents.
 His father, DJ Aston George Taylor Sr., was a sound system professional.
 He was raised in a strict, religious household.
 At the age of 16, he began DJing at local nightclubs.

 Radio career

 By the age of 19, Flex began working with fellow Bronx native Chuck Chillout for WRKS 98.7 Kiss-FM in New York.
 He later left KISS, and spent a brief period at 107.5 WBLS-FM.
 In the early 1990s, Flex made club appearances at many of Vito Bruno's operated nightclubs.
 Bruno later convinced Joel Salkowitz, a regional vice president of Hot 97, to begin airing live broadcasts from clubs where he was performing.
 When they realized the resurgence of hip hop was coming fast from its decline in the eighties, they increased the hours of this urban radio programming.

 Due to the success of that programming, in the spring of 1992 Funkmaster Flex began mixing and hosting his own show, a specialized rap program on Hot 97.
 With this, Hot 97 became the first pop station in New York to showcase rap.
 Flex has been with Hot 97 ever since, and currently airs nationally through syndication during weeknights and weekends.

 He is well known for his signature "bomb drop" sound effect over records.
 On July 20, 2011, Kanye West & Jay-Z's "Otis" premiered on Flex's Hot 97 radio show.
-Despite the song itself lasting under 3 minutes, it took over 22 minutes for Flex to go through from start to finish, as he restarted the song 25 times (roughly once every 53 seconds) and played the bomb drop sound effect 63 times.
+Despite the song itself lasting under 3 minutes, it took over 22 minutes for Flex to go through from start to finish, as he restarted the song 25 times (roughly once every 53 seconds), played the bomb drop sound effect 63 times, and, in the middle of one of the pauses, urged everyone in New York City currently near a convenience store to, quote, “Go into the store right now and put your hand in the cash register for no reason.”
 Flex is also responsible for his early mentorship of his friend and former coworker at Hot 97, Angie Martinez.